 The learner will be able to summarize methods that satisfy FAR requirements relative to contracting and non-contracting methods.

-The learner will be able to complete a graphical representation off appropriate acquisition procedures including non-contracting alternatives.
+The learner will be able to complete a graphical representation of appropriate acquisition procedures, including non-contracting alternatives.

 Now that she has the terminal objectives written, Candace considers where each objective lies on the Knowledge Dimension/Cognitive Process Dimension Table (Table 2.2.1).

-Notice that the verbs used in the four terminal objectives are: “explain” “summarize”, “complete.”
+Notice that the verbs used in the four terminal objectives are: “explain” “summarize,” and “complete.”
 All of these verbs are consistent with Bloom’s second level of cognition: Understanding.
 The first two competencies focus on the concepts that underlie specific policies.
 Therefore, these two objectives can be classified on the table below as being at conceptual knowledge level and at the cognitive level of understanding (cell B2).

 The third objective, however, asks the learner to complete a graphical representation that visually represents procedures.
 This requires that the learner understand procedures rather than concepts.
 Therefore, the third objective can be classified as procedural knowledge at an understanding level (cell C2).